Automating Cryptographic Protocol Language Generation from Structured Specifications: Architecture

 \subsection{Protocol Specification and Verification Data Structure}

 The ability for MetaCP to automatically translate into multiple verification languages resides in its description language, denoted as Protocol Specification and Verification data structure (PSV).
-A PSV file collects information about the protocol as a data structure in an XML\footnote{XML is unconventional for formal languages, but a popular language for presentation or data structures; its format is purposely easy to be manipulated by both humans and machines.} language whose constraints are defined in a Document Type Definition (DTD) file.
-PSV is suitable to be easily extended and enjoys multiple interpretations.
-DTDs merely enforces the structure without adding strong constraints to the semantics, thus not breaking the flexibility required by our approach.
+A file in PSV format is effectively an XML file (although alternative formats such as JSON could be used) whose constraints are defined in a Document Type Definition (DTD) file.
+DTDs merely enforce some structure to XML files of reference without adding strong constraints to their semantics, thus not breaking the flexibility required by our approach.
+Such flexibility makes PSV format suitable to be easily extended and enjoy multiple interpretations.
 Our approach is sensibly different from all previous approaches, where researchers struggled to find a single semantics capable of embracing the semantics of all desired target languages~\cite{denker2000capsl,armando2005avispa,armando2012avantssar,kobeissi2017automated}.
 The {\em single generic semantics} approach could work well for a few languages whose semantics were not too far apart, but would either fail, or find it very difficult, to capture the requirements of other languages.

-We illustrate how MetaCP is suitable for being a multi-language translation tool, through a traditional example of reference in cryptography, the Diffie-Hellman key exchange (DHKE).
-We export it to ProVerif (and C++), as compared to the previous sole Tamarin plugin~\cite{arnaboldi2019poster}.
-The plugin also generates code for the automatic analysis of executability, in Tamarin, and correctness, in ProVerif.
+We illustrate how our approach is suitable for being a multi-language translation tool, through a traditional example of reference in cryptography, the Diffie-Hellman key exchange (DHKE) protocol.
+Once we defined the protocol in PSV, we export it to ProVerif and C++, extending previous work where a prototype of a Tamarin plugin~\cite{arnaboldi2019poster} was conceptually suggested.
+We implement correctness in ProVerif and, additionally, extend the Tamarin plugin to provide {\em executability}.
+The C++ plugin is able to generate compilable source code that allow parties to actually use the protocol through a real network, e.g., the Internet.

-\subsubsection{Basic structure of PSV.}
+\subsubsection{Basic structure of PSV}